AliceO2Group/AliceO2/CCDB/README.md

 # CCDB

 The Conditions and Calibration DataBase provides a REST API which can be used to list, store and retrieve objects.

-The CCDB API class (`CcdbApi`) is implemented using libcurl and gives access to the CCDB via its REST api.
+The CCDB API class (`CcdbApi`) is implemented using libcurl and gives C++ API access to the CCDB via its REST api.
+The API can be also used to create a snapshot of conditions objects on the local disc and retrieve the objects therefrom.
+This can be useful in circumstances of reduced or no network connectivity.

+There are currently 3 different kinds of store/retrieve functions, which we expect to unify in the immediate future:
+1. simple `store/retrieve` API serializing a `TObject` as a simple ROOT `TMessage`.
+2. `storeAsTFile/retrieveFromTFile` API serializing a `TObject` in a ROOT `TFile` with the advantage of keeping the data together with the ROOT streamer info in the same place.
+3. A strongly-typed `storeAsTFileAny<T>/retrieveFromTFileAny<T>` API allowing to handle any type T having a ROOT dictionary.
+We encourage to use this API by default.

 ## Central and local instances of the CCDB